MelanieHsieh/melaniehsieh.github.io/projects.markdown

 description: Upcoming Projects
 background: "/img/1wall.jpg"
 ---

-- Attendance App (React Native, Google Sheet API, MongoDB)

 # Subtle
 It is a minimal todo app.